mdhobe/Miscellaneous/README.md

 Questions :-
   1. Search in a 2D Martix (Binary Search)
-  2. Largest Rectangle in Histogram
+  2. Largest Rectangle in Histogram (Brut-Force, Optimum 1, Optimum  2)